tock/tock/doc/Overview.md

 # Tock Overview

-Tock is a secure, embedded operating system for Cortex-M microcontrollers.
-It is designed to be architecture agnostic, but implementations only exist for the Cortex-M. Tock assumes the hardware includes a memory protection unit (MPU), as systems without an MPU cannot simultaneously support untrusted processes and retain Tock's safety and security properties.
+Tock is a secure, embedded operating system for Cortex-M and RISC-V microcontrollers.
+Tock assumes the hardware includes a memory protection unit (MPU), as systems without an MPU cannot simultaneously support untrusted processes and retain Tock's safety and security properties.
 The Tock kernel and its extensions (called *capsules*) are written in Rust.

 Tock can run multiple, independent untrusted processes written in any language.
 The number of processes Tock can simultaneously support